 One very disturbing problem that is happening now is grizzlies coming in to elk calls.
 I’ve personally documented these encounters yearly for the past 10 years.
 Let me just say how unnerving the experience is!

 Last fall, I was calling for a friend in heavy timber when a branch cracked in the direction of a bugle.
 My buddy squared off and raised his bow for the pending shot.
 Suddenly he hissed, “Grizzly!”, and fumbled his bear spray from his belt.
 The bear was 50 yards out, caught the movement, and stopped.
 The next 5 minutes was a standoff and my nephew was able to capture a couple of photos before I stepped out and ran the bear off.
-Of course, the bull ran in the direction of the bull.
+Of course, the bear ran in the direction of the bull.
 I highly recommend that when you are calling in grizzly country, you should do so where you have good visibility and have bear spray out and ready before you start your calling sequence.
 You might be tempted to put your back to some trees for protection, but I believe it’s more important to have visibility in all directions.

 Whenever your hunting destination is in bear country, it is your responsibility to be aware of all rules and restrictions in the area.
 Check the Forest Service rules as well as those of the Game and Fish Department.
 Even if there are no signs posted, please heed the following precautions around camp: